Is Koh Lanta worth visiting?

 One massive bonus of the area is that it’s home to an actual supermarket, Lanta Marta, and not just 7-11s which are your only options in the other areas.

-Location #2: Save the pennies but not the fun in Long Beach
+Location #2: Long Beach – save the pennies but not the fun

 Head slightly south and you’ll come across the Long Beach area, also known as Pra-Ae.
 Like almost all other countries in Southeast Asia, Koh Lanta just had to follow the trend of naming their longest beaches ‘Long Beach’.